- Calories: 290

 - • 1/2 teaspoon kosher salt

-- • 1 cup cashew butter or almond butter*
+- • 1 cup cashew butter, peanut butter, or almond butter*

 - • 1 teaspoon vanilla extract

-- • ½ cup semi-sweet or dark chocolate sweets
+- • ½ cup semi-sweet or dark chocolate chips

 *If oil is separated on top of your nut butter jar, be sure to stir it back in before measuring.
 Cashew butter is mild and creates a more cookie dough flavor.
 However, you can swap in peanut butter.